AlexKMarshall/interactive-comment-section/notes.md

 shows any accessibility violations like low contrast etc. It's easy to then tab through them.
 Not sure if any violations get picked up in chromatic or not

 use the addon `storybook-addon-pseudo-states` to make stories that display hover/focus etc. Can use this to generate the snapshots in chromatic

+## backend

+install prisma, set up schema
+install nexus and apollo server micro etc. There are currently some type issues as nexus doesn't support graphql 16 so pin it at ^15.8.0
+Installing genql to do the querying on the frontend. the genql cli has a dependency on graphql@\* so this always instlals latest version.
+That then conflicts with 15.8.0, so we have to use a yarn resolution to downgrade the one genql uses